Slaughterhouse (group)

-Slaughterhouse was an American hip hop supergroup consisting of rappers Joe Budden, Joell Ortiz, Crooked I and Royce da 5'9".
-They released two studio albums as a group: Slaughterhouse (2009) independently and Welcome to: Our House (2012) under Shady and Interscope Records.
+Slaughterhouse were an American hip-hop supergroup consisting of rappers Joe Budden, Joell Ortiz, Kxng Crooked, and Royce da 5'9".
+They released their eponymous debut studio album independently in 2009, and signed to Shady Records, an imprint of Interscope Records to release its follow up, Welcome to: Our House in 2012.
+The group disbanded in 2018.

 History

 2008: Formation

 The group formed in late 2008 after Crooked I, Joell Ortiz, Royce da 5'9", and Joe Budden appeared on the song "Slaughterhouse" from Joe Budden's album Halfway House.
 They decided to form a group and named the group after the song.
 The members of Slaughterhouse all share some degree of controversy from their past in the music industry.
 All four address these issues in the song "Move On".

 2009–2010: Debut album

 Their self-titled debut album was released on August 11, 2009.
 The album was recorded over a six-day period in early June.
 The album features production from Focus, The Alchemist, DJ Khalil, StreetRunner and Mr. Porter of D12.
 On June 18, 2009, the first street single off the album was released via Joe Budden's Twitter account.
 The track was "Woodstock (Hood Hop)" and features M.O.P. on the hook.
 The first official single from the album was "The One".
-A second video for the song Microphone was also released in late 2009.
+A second video for the song "Microphone" was also released in late 2009.
 A video directed by Rik Cordero.

 Their debut album sold 18,000 copies in its first week (Only 20,000 copies were shipped to stores).
 As of September 5, 2009 the album has sold 31,000 copies.

 The group initially planned for their second album to release in 2010, tentatively named by Crooked I as No Muzzle.
 In late 2009, however, Royce da 5'9" confirmed talks between the group and Shady Records, stating that he felt their second album should be released on a major label.